John Aubrey: In popular culture

 In 1967, English director Patrick Garland created a one-man show, Brief Lives, based on Dick's edition of Aubrey's work.
 Starring Roy Dotrice, it became the most successful one-man production ever seen, with Dotrice giving over 1800 performances across forty years on both sides of the Atlantic.
 For many, the play became an essential means of understanding a "vanished time" and one version of it.
-Aubrey scholars, however, have sometimes seen the production as over-emphasising its subject's eccentricities and lack of organisation, to the detriment of a wider appreciation of his contributions to scholarship.
+Aubrey scholars, however, have sometimes seen the production as overemphasising its subject's eccentricities and lack of organisation, to the detriment of a wider appreciation of his contributions to scholarship.

 In the Doctor Who serial The Stones of Blood (1978) - which features a Neolithic stone circle - the Fourth Doctor quips, "I always thought that Druidism was founded by John Aubrey in the seventeenth century as a joke.
 He had a great sense of humour, John Aubrey."

 In 2008, Aubrey's Brief Lives was a five-part drama serial on Radio 4.
 Writer Nick Warburton intertwined some of Aubrey's biographical sketches with the story of the turbulent friendship between Aubrey and Anthony Wood.
 Abigail le Fleming produced and directed.

 In 2015, Ruth Scurr published John Aubrey: My Own Life, a semi-fictional "diary" or "autobiography" of Aubrey, which draws heavily on Aubrey's own surviving scattered writings (with minor adaptation and modernisation), but is essentially an artificial construction by Scurr.